Activity 1: Crowdsourcing on ‘Air Quality’

-- Phase ‘Ideas Selection’ runs from August till October 2022.
-Citizens are evaluating and selecting which of the solutions proposed in Phase 2 to support, in order to put them forward to policy makers on the EU, national and local level the most popular ideas and priorities.
+- 6 487 European citizens participated in Phase 3, ‘Ideas Selection’ which ran from August till October 2022.
+The citizens were asked to register and identify digitally in order to evaluate and selected which of the solutions proposed in Phase 2 they support, in order to put forward to policy makers on the EU, national and local level the most popular ideas and priorities.
+Read more.

-The Crowdsourcing on air quality is running from 1 January 2022 to 31 December 2022 in 6 cities across Europe: Athens (Greece), Riga (Latvia), Tallinn (Estonia), Lisbon (Portugal), Burgas (Bulgaria) and Budapest (Hungary).
+The Crowdsourcing on air quality was implemented from 1 January 2022 till 15 January 2023 in 6 cities across Europe: Athens (Greece), Riga (Latvia), Tallinn (Estonia), Lisbon (Portugal), Burgas (Bulgaria) and Budapest (Hungary).